bmm598/CS-396-BIG-Project/deliverables/report.md

 ## Description

-Geometry Engine is a cross-language interpreter and analysis system for users to define points, and then the program creates the segment/polygon, checks the validity some geometric relations, and allows the user to translate and scale their shape.
+Geometry Engine is a cross-language interpreter and analysis system for users to define points, and then the program creates the segment/polygon, checks the validity of some geometric relations, and allows the user to translate and scale their shape.

 ## Design Choices

-#### Language-Level Design

 **Language Specialization:**